MithunSrinivas28/Machine-Learning-Notes/README.md

 ---

 ## 📘 Repository Overview
-This repository contains structured and concise notes designed to strengthen your understanding of **Machine Learning fundamentals and tools**.
+This repository contains structured and concise notes designed to strengthen your understanding of **Machine Learning and Deep Learning fundamentals and tools **.

 ### 📂 Contents
 1. **Scikit-learn Notes** – by Mithun